starkandwayne-attic/habitat-plans/redis/README.md

 ## Shield integration

-If you have a shield daemon instance running (supervised via habitat or not) you can add configuration that will run regular backups and bootstrap an instance from a pre-existing backup.
+If you have a shield daemon running (supervised via habitat or not) you can add configuration that will run regular backups and bootstrap an instance from a pre-existing backup.
 A `store` entity must be pre-configured in shield for this to work.
 In the example below a shield-agent is started just for this purpose.

 Demo: